Semidefinite programming relaxations for quantum correlations: Quantum nonlocality

 \subsubsection{Entanglement certification}

-Quantum nonlocality implies entanglement and therefore allows for device-independent entanglement certification.
-This is an inference of entanglement without any modelling of the experimental measurement apparatus.
+Quantum nonlocality, understood as the absence of an explanation of correlations in terms of an LHV model \eqref{LHV}, implies entanglement and therefore allows for device-independent entanglement certification.
+This is an inference of entanglement without any modeling of the experimental measurement apparatus.
 Fundamentally, this black-box approach to entanglement comes at the cost of some entangled states not being detectable \cite{Werner1989, Augusiak2014}, although this can be at least partly remedied by considering more complicated nonlocality experiments, see e.g.~\citet{Sende2005, Cavalcanti2011, Bowles2018, Bowles2021}.
-Nevertheless, a variety of interesting entangled states can still be certified and SDPs offer a powerful path for that purpose.
+Nevertheless, a variety of interesting entangled states can still be certified, typically those that are not too noisy, and SDPs offer a powerful path for that purpose.

 Local measurements performed on an $n$-partite fully separable quantum system always yield local correlations.
 Hence, one can certify entanglement device-independently for a given correlation $p$ by evaluating the LP in Eq.~\eqref{LHVLP} that checks its membership to the local polytope.
 However, this is demanding because the number of variables in the LP scales exponentially in the number of parties and inputs, and polynomially in the number of outputs.
 Using simplex methods for linear programming, states of up to $n=7$ qubits have been certified in \citet{Gruca2010}.
 This is increased to $n=11$ qubits in \citet{Gondzio2014} by adopting a matrix-free approach for interior-point solvers, which reduces memory requirements \cite{Gondzio2012}.